BLOG / How Gamification is Different From Traditional Learning

 Students don’t just learn in school.
 They can learn from other sources, such as videos, games, blogs, etc. Textbooks and traditional classroom schooling lack depth, interest, engagement, and motivation.

 Gamification takes on a different approach.
-It uses game elements to reinvent traditional learning methods.
+It uses game elements to reinvent traditional learning methods, highlighting the benefits of gamification such as improved learning outcomes, increased engagement, and positive behavior change.
 It offers better learning outcomes, student engagement, understanding, and learning experience.

 “Games and gamification both can lead to high levels of learner engagement and motivation.” – Karl Kapp.